dvidelabs/flatcc/doc/builder.md

 Required table fields will be asserted in debug builds as part of the `end/create` call.
 Only offset fields can have a required attribute.

+The generated `monster_test_reader.h` from [monster_test.fbs] shows how the default packing takes place in generated `create` calls, see for example the typealias test.
+Note that for example vectors are stored together with integers like `uint32` because references to vectors have the same size as `uint32`.

 ## Strings